If you are remotely into CPUs or overclocking, you may have heard of “CPU throttling.” What is CPU throttling, and why should you care?

 However, often, if you have weak VRMs, they can get overheated and thus throttle your CPU.

-If you have recently overclocked your CPU but if it is giving you unsatisfactory result or negative results DESPITE your CPU temperatures in the green, then there are high chances that your VRMs are heating up.
+If you have recently overclocked your CPU, but it is giving you unsatisfactory or negative results, DESPITE your CPU temperatures in the green, then there is a high chance that your VRMs are heating.

-In fact, VRMs heating up can result in drastic CPU throttling.
+VRMs heating up can result in severe CPU throttling.